SravanKumarPolu/E-commerce-MERN-/AUTHENTICATION_GUIDE.md

 - JWT tokens are signed with separate secrets for access and refresh
 - Email verification is required for full account access
 - Rate limiting is IP-based and configurable
 - All sensitive operations are logged for security monitoring
+- **Input validation is applied to all API endpoints automatically**
+- **XSS prevention is built-in with input sanitization**
+- **MongoDB injection protection is enforced through ObjectId validation**